basavarajpatil660/basavarajpatil660/README.md

 </p>
 ---

-Hey, I'm Basavaraj — a CS diploma student from Karnataka who ends up building way more than the syllabus ever asks for.
+Hey, I'm Basavaraj.
+I'm a student who enjoys building software and learning new things along the way.

-Self-taught, mostly through docs, YouTube, and breaking things until they work.
-Lately I've been putting together automation tools and small agents that solve an actual problem for me, all running on free-tier infra — because that's what I've got, and honestly it's a fun constraint to build around.

-For the full story, project screenshots, and a blog where I go into more detail, check out **[basavaraj.dev](https://basavaraj.dev)**.
-This README is just the code side of things.
+For more about me and my work, check out **[basavaraj.dev](https://basavaraj.dev)**.

 ---